biosustain/Maud/docs/case_studies/ecoli.rst

-The target system has 5 reactions, including the interesting phosphofructokinase reaction, which is thought to be highly regulated and instrumental to the Warburg effect.
+The target system has 5 reactions, including the interesting phosphofructokinase reaction, which is thought to be highly regulated and instrumental for alleviating `redox stress <http://linkinghub.elsevier.com/retrieve/pii/S2405471218301492>`_.
 The reactions are part of the glycolysis pathway, which converts glucose into pyruvate and some ATP.

 Constructing a suitable toml input